How to Pack Smart for International Travel

 The Final Check: Packing Smarter, Not Harder

 We've all been there: standing over an overflowing suitcase, wondering how we accumulated so much stuff.
-Packing can feel like a chore, but with a few smart strategies, you can transform it into a breeze.
+Packing can feel like a chore.
+But with a few smart strategies, you can transform it into a breeze.
 One of the best things you can do is create a capsule wardrobe.
-Creating a capsule wardrobe helps to mix and match outfits, which leads to taking fewer clothes.
-This is important because overpacking not only leads to heavy baggage fees, but also makes it hard to move around during the travel.
+It helps you mix and match outfits.
+This leads to taking fewer clothes.
+Overpacking not only causes heavy baggage fees.
+It also makes it hard to move around during travel.

-Before you zip up that suitcase and before you go to the airport, take a minute for one last, crucial review.
-A packing review can make traveling so much easier, saving money and time.
+Before you zip up that suitcase and head to the airport, take a minute for one last, crucial review.
+A packing review can make traveling much easier.
+It saves money and time.

 The Lay It All Out Method